 As for terrestrial access, connectivity combining can occur for either the uplink or the downlink or both.

-In case of dual Connectivity involving regenerative satellite with on board gNB, setting up and maintaining Xn interfaces toward terrestrial gNBs over the feeder link would require all the corresponding traffic (CP and UP) to be transported over the SRI relevant to the satellite-hosted gNB.
+In case of multi Connectivity involving regenerative NTN-based NG-RAN with on board gNB, setting up and maintaining Xn interfaces toward terrestrial gNBs over the feeder link would require all the corresponding traffic (CP and UP) to be transported over the SRI relevant to the satellite-hosted gNB.
 This may be a challenge.

 It should be verified whether it is feasible to transport Xn over the SRI of the feeder link, taking also into consideration potential impacts of on board gNBs mobility.